pmglab/Docs/source/KGGSEE_doc/KGGSEE.rst

 Introduction
 =============

 KGGSEE is a standalone Java tool for knowledge-based analyses of genomic and genetic association summary statistics of complex phenotypes by integrating gene expression and related data.
-It has four major integrative analyses, 1) gene-based association analysis, 2) estimation of phenotype-associated tissues or cell-type based on gene expression in single-cell or bulk cells of different tissues, 3) conditional gene-based association analysis based on multi-strategy, 4) causal gene inference for complex diseases and/or traits based-on multiple eQTL.
+It has four major integrative analyses, 1) gene-based association analysis, 2) estimation of phenotype-associated tissues or cell-type based on gene expression in single-cell or bulk cells of different tissues, 3) conditional gene-based association analysis based on the improved effective chi-squared statistic (ECS) and multiple variant-gene mapping strategies, 4) causal gene inference for complex diseases and/or traits based-on multiple eQTL.
 More integrative analysis functions will be added into this analysis platform in the future.

 .. image:: ./media/kggsee_pipeline3_1.jpg
     :align: center